 PITCH CHALLENGE MODULES

 You understand that Wyoming is changing.
 You witness this every day.
 You are helping to grow Wyoming’s most important natural resource: our young people.
 A pitch challenge is an opportunity for youth to practice problem-solving, think critically, and share their voice.
-Consider using these modules and refer to this sample timeline: click here.

 Module 1: How do you identify the problem?

 - Identifying the Problem: In this video, our team introduces the idea of identifying and understanding problems in Wyoming.
 Click here.

 - Talking to Potential Customers: In this video, our team discusses ways you can talk to potential customers and understand their perspectives.
 Click here.